Biden pledges 'relentless diplomacy' on global challenges

-UNITED NATIONS (AP) — President Joe Biden used his first address before the U.N.
-General Assembly on Tuesday to summon allies to move more quickly to address the festering issues of the COVID-19 pandemic, climate change and human rights abuses, while insisting the U.S. is not seeking "a new Cold War" with China.
+UNITED NATIONS (AP) — President Joe Biden summoned the world's nations to forcefully address the festering global issues of the COVID-19 pandemic, climate change and human rights abuses in his first address before the U.N.
+General Assembly on Tuesday.
+He decried military conflict and insisted the U.S. is not seeking "a new Cold War" with China.

 "To deliver for our own people, we must also engage deeply with the rest of the world,” he said.